wei10101/spacecolonygame/README.md

 Soldier: Deals high burst damage (Damage increased by 3 and ignores defense).
 Scientist: Reduces the threat’s defense by 2.
 Pilot: Causes the threat to skip its next attack.
-- Statistics
+- Statistics:
 Tracks game data including missions completed, victories, training sessions and statistics on individual crew members.
-- No Death System
+- No Death System:
 Instead of permanent death, defeated crew members are sent to the MedBay and can later recover, maintaining game continuity.
-- Randomness in Missions
+- Randomness in Missions:
 Introducing randomness into combat and mission generation, such as changing threat damage and crew damage (ranging from +2 to -2), randomizing the threat type for each mission, and dealing damage to random crew members each turn, can enhance the game's replayability.
-- Specialization Bonuses
+- Specialization Bonuses:
 Crew members of different professions may receive specific skill bonuses when facing certain threats, including engineer receiving a +2 skill bonus when facing system failures; scientist receiving a +2 skill bonus when facing new planets;  medic receiving a +2 skill bonus when facing virus outbreaks.
-- Larger Squads
+- Larger Squads:
 Supports missions with up to three crew members.
-- Data Storage & Loading
+- Data Storage & Loading:
 The game uses Gson to save and load data from a JSON file.
 Since CrewMember is an abstract class with multiple subclasses, a RuntimeTypeAdapterFactory is used to preserve subclass type information during serialization and deserialization.
 The save and load buttons are located in the quarter interface.
 - Custom Feature: